MulahTeni/Self-Driving-Car/README.md

 # **Self-Driving Car Project**
-In this repository, we are going to try to code a simple self-driving car project.
+In this repository, our goal is to make a self-driving car project.

 ### **Collecting Data**
 We will use Udacity Self-driving Car Simulator for collecting data and later simulating our self-driving car model.